jmor1234/nextjs-ai_builder_stack_docs/Master_Agent/master_agent_reasoning.md

 - **Key Point**: Almost every task or question will involve Next.js to some degree.

 ## Convex
-- **Primary Role**: Backend operations, database management, and file storage.
+- **Primary Role**: Backend operations, database management, vector storage and retrieval, and file storage.
 - **Authentication**: Integrates with Clerk for all authentication needs (client-side and server-side).
 - **Key Point**: For any authentication-related tasks, refer to the Clerk Authentication section in the Convex documentation.

-## Pinecone Vector Database
-- **Primary Role**: Main vector database for the application.
-- **Use Case**: Preferred choice for all vector embedding operations.
-- **Note**: While Convex offers vector storage capabilities, Pinecone is the current go-to solution for vector-related tasks.

 ## ShadCN/UI
 - **Primary Role**: Frontend UI/UX component library.